LeticiaMValle/NLP-Coursera-Specialization/README.md

 # NLP-Coursera-Specialization

-Notebooks from the Coursera's NLP specialization course by deeplearning.ai.
+Assignment notebooks from the Coursera's NLP specialization course by deeplearning.ai.